-So there is something strange going on with Brave Payments through Uphold.
-Their fee structure clearly isn’t meant for microtransactions.
+So, there’s something strange going on with Brave Rewards through Uphold.
+Their fee structure clearly isn’t meant for micro-transactions.
 Uphold, the currency exchange service recommended by Brave, requires a minimum credit card transaction of at least 50 USD or 75 EUR.

 If we break down the fees that Brave and Uphold charge; we find conversion, transaction, and withdrawal fees from Uphold of 1 % + 2.99 USD + 3 BAT3 + 1,95 % and finally the 5 % fee charged by Brave.
 This fee structure explains the lower costs at higher transfer amounts.